braughtg/DCgit/UserStories.md

 ## For Students

 ### Beginning a new Course

+The course must be begun on each machine so that the necessary scripts are present in the student account on the machine.

 1. Open terminal
 1. git clone _CourseGitHubURL_
   - _CourseGitHubURL_ will be given by the instructor.